Cinderella Milkweed

 Companion Plants Bee Balm (Monarda); Daylily (Hemerocallis); Sedge (Carex); Turtlehead (Chelone); Japanese Iris (Iris ensata)

-Care Thrives in average soils with consistent moisture, even boggy conditions and standing water.
+Care Instructions Thrives in average soils with consistent moisture, even boggy conditions and standing water.
 Water deeply, regularly during the first growing season to establish an extensive root system.
 For a tidy appearance, remove old, faded foliage before new leaves emerge.
 Divide clumps every 2 to 3 years in early spring.

 Lore The milkweed family of North American plants is named Asclepias after Asklepios, the famous Greek God of Medicine, since the plants have long been used in herbal medicine.